From beginning to advanced sewing, patternmaking and draping;

 In its evaluation process, ACCET noted PFI’s strengths in the quality of its classes and teachers, its connection to the Portland’s apparel companies and its graduation and placement rates.
 ACCET accredits continuing education and training programs at more than 214 schools nationwide.
 It was officially recognized in 1978 by the U.S. Department of Education.

-Sharon Blair owns and directs Portland Sewing and Portland Fashion Institute.
+Sharon Blair owns and directs Portland Fashion Institute.

 2111 NE 43rd Ave.,